 - Have-a-Seat Lid feature: Supports up to 250 lbs

 - To keep drinks close and minimize spilling, cup holders are molded into the lid.

-When it comes to this cooler, the name is its most extreme feature.
-Perfect for someone who wants a low-cost choice without a lot of bells and whistles.
+When it comes to this cooler, the name is its most powerful feature.
+Perfect for someone who wants a low-cost choice without many bells and whistles.
 The storage space is one of the cooler’s few redeeming qualities.

 - Portable cooler

 - This cooler has better ice retention than many more expensive models, and you can trust it to last at least two days.

 - Can withstand external stress, motion, and impact.

 - If you want to roll the cooler, you have to tilt it at a 90-degree angle.

 - Common customer complaint is that the latch is not efficient in sealing the cooler and would open up easily.